UniversityOfHelsinkiCS/riksutin/README.md

 - Copy `.env.template` as `.env` file and fill in the required values
 - Run `npm i` and `npm start` to setup and start the development environment

+## Running tests locally

+Start app with `npm run start:test:local` and run tests with `npm run test:local`.
+You get the UI mode with params `-- --ui`.

 ## Features

 ### Survey